Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### Schema Registry

+A _Schema Registry_ is a centralized repository that manages and validates schemas, which define the structure of valid messages.

+Lightstreamer Kafka Connector supports integration with the [_Confluent Schema Registry_(https://docs.confluent.io/platform/current/schema-registry/index.html)], through the configuration of parameters with the `schema.registry` prefix.
 ...

 ##### `schema.registry.url`

 _Mandatory_.
-The URL of the Confluent schema registry.
+The URL of the Confluent Schema Registry.
 An encrypted connection is enabled by specifying the `https` protocol.

-Example of a plain http url:
+Example of a plain http URL:

 ```xml
 <!-- Use https to enable secure connection to the registry